 Personal colour analysis (PCA) puts you out in front of the competition.
 A recent client used the world astonished to describe her peer group’s reaction to her PCA photos.
 This is when we get to see what our appearance is capable of – and what Dad’s is still capable of.
 My first client was my then-87-year old Dad.
 Big improvement.

 1-Put a mouth on your face.
-Lip eraser is not sexier.
-Who do you know looks better with no lips?
 Thinking it’s easier to buy nude lips is wishful thinking.
-If you’re buying by guessing, odds are that you’re wearing someone else’s skin tone painted on yours.
+Most often, we are painting someone else’s skin tone painted on ours.

-Solution: Choose a sheer lip colour in a pink, red, burgundy, or purple that looks belonging on your face, using reds in successful clothing as a guide.
+Solution: Choose a sheer lip colour in a pink, red, burgundy that looks belonging on your face, using reds that are flattering in clothing as a guide.
 Try to roughly match the intensity of your eyes and hair.

 2-Notice the background.
 It will have a strong influence on how well you are defined and focused, extending subliminally to character as pictures always do.
 Blending into the background gives the impression of weakness, poor stamina, and ‘one of the crowd’.

-Solution: To photographers, I ask the same question.
-Surround the person with the colours in their natural pigmentation.
+Solution: To photographers, surround the person with the colours in their natural pigmentation.
 Don’t overthink backdrops, complements, and colour schemes.
 They are handed to you when the client gives you their palette.
 If you’re the subject, bring your palette and have some say in the choice of backdrop.
 A photographer who has had a PCA would be valuable.
 If the background is an outdoor setting, have colours that you might be flattered by in clothing.

 Solution: Choose a version that feels good, neither flat nor conspicuous.
-Wear a small area if you like, the effect will still be noticed like we see lipstick instantly.
-Look at your own photo and decide if the colour wears you or looks candy.
-Without telling them your answers, ask somebody else, preferably a teenager who has been reassured that you want truth not comfort.
+Wear a small area if you like, the effect will still be noticed, in the way we see lipstick instantly.
+Look at your own photo and decide if the colour wears you or looks too candy.
+Ask for an opinion, preferably from a teenager who has been reassured that you want truth over comfort.
 Take some pictures and objectively ask yourself, “If I saw this person on the bus, would I even notice the red?
 Is it taking over?
 Would I be thinking that they should get home ASAP and change?
 How do I react?”